Jan 21, 2022

 Now you probably won’t be creating your product out of your own home.
 Instead, you can team up with a third-party manufacturer to create and even ship your products for you.
 This way instead of having to figure out all the technical elements of your products yourself, you can rely on the skills or an experienced manufacturer.

-There are massive manufacturing companies scattered across the globe, but when you’re starting out it’s a good idea to go local.
+There are massive manufacturing companies scattered across the globe, but when you’re just starting your own online shop it’s a good idea to go local.
 This way you’ll be more involved in creating your product.
 Plus, local manufacturers usually won’t require large orders up-front.

 Once you’ve worked out the kinks with your product, and your product continues to sell, then you can think about working with a larger manufacturer to help reduce production costs.